aws-samples/amazon-api-gateway-url-shortener/README.md

 *Note: this is only required for the first build subsequent client builds will be triggered when updates are committed to your forked repository.

-## The Local Client
-The client can also be run locally.
-See [./client/README.md](./client/README.md) for instructions.

 ## Cleanup
 1. Open the <a href="https://us-west-2.console.aws.amazon.com/cloudformation/home" target="_blank">CloudFormation console</a>
 1. Locate a stack named *URLShortener*